 Glossary

-NB: Our documentation pages still need to be updated for CATMA 7.
+NB: Some of our documentation pages still need to be updated for CATMA 7.
 In the mean time, please see What’s New and Changed in CATMA 7.

 Analyze

-CATMA’s module for the analysis and visualization of text and #annotation data.
-Here you can realize quantitative text analytical processes, #queries with the help of #Build Query, search for your #Annotations, #KWIC (keywords in context), select aspects that you want to visualize, or half-automatically annotate your text.
+CATMA’s Analyze module is made for the analysis and visualization of text and annotation data.
+Here you can realize quantitative text analytical processes, run queries with the help of Build Query, search for your annotations, view keywords in their context (KWIC), select aspects that you want to visualize, or semi-automatically annotate your text.

 Annotations

-A text can get as many annotations as you want.
-An annotation is created with the use of a #tag.
-Every user creates individual annotations when annotating a specific text and saves them in an #Annotation Collection.
+You can add as many annotations to a text as you want.
+An annotation is created by applying a tag to some part of the text.
+Every user creates individual annotations when annotating a specific text and saves them in an annotation collection.

 Annotation Collection

 Annotations are user- and text-specific.
-Each user saves their annotations in an Annotation Collection that refers to a document.
+You can think of annotation collections as “containers” for annotations.
+Each user saves their annotations in an annotation collection that is linked to a particular document.

 Build Query